-- 45. The Local Authorities (Capital Finance and Accounting) Regulations 2003 require local authorities to charge to their revenue account in each financial year a minimum amount to finance capital expenditure.
+38. The Local Authorities (Capital Finance and Accounting) Regulations 2003 require local authorities to charge to their revenue account in each financial year a minimum amount to finance capital expenditure.
 This is referred to as Minimum Revenue Provision (MRP).
-The Council is required to calculate a prudent provision of MRP which ensures that the outstanding debt liability is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits. - 46.
-In the context of significant medium term financial pressures the council continues to review the efficiency and effectiveness of all aspects of spend.
+The Council is required to calculate a prudent provision of MRP which ensures that the outstanding debt liability is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits.

+- 39. In the context of significant medium term financial pressures the council continues to review the efficiency and effectiveness of all aspects of spend.
 In 2019/20 the Council reassessed the expenditure that is required under statute relating to a prudent Minimum Revenue Provision.
-Based on the average economic remaining life of assets held it amended the MRP calculation for supported and unsupported borrowing to a period of 40 years, which reduced the MRP charge to around £6m per annum.

-- 47. The 'asset life' method is in line with the Capital Finance and Accounting Regulations 2003 and is consistent with many reviews undertaken by other Local Authorities when reviewing their MRP policy / methodology.
-This approach provides; a lower charge in the earlier years and is prudent as it is built on asset life, and a straight line charge, rather than a reducing balance. - 48.
+Based on the average economic remaining life of assets held it amended the MRP calculation for supported and unsupported borrowing to a period of 40 years, which reduced the MRP charge to around £6m per annum. - 40.
+The 'asset life' method is in line with the Capital Finance and Accounting Regulations 2003 and is consistent with reviews undertaken by many other Local Authorities when reviewing their MRP policy / methodology.
+This approach provides; a lower charge in the earlier years and is prudent as it is built on asset life, and a straight line charge, rather than a reducing balance. - 41.
 It should be noted that the revised approach does not change the overall amount of MRP payable; the same amount is simply repaid over a different time period, but is more aligned with the period over which the underlying assets provide benefit.
-The MRP strategy can be found in Annex 1 to this strategy. - 49.
-Overall capital financing costs (MRP and external debt interest) are forecast to be £19.5m in 2023/24 and then rise to £21.5m in 2026/27 as a result of the requirement for new borrowing.
+The MRP strategy can be found in Annex 1 to this strategy. - 42.
+Overall capital financing costs (MRP and external debt interest) are forecast to be £17.4m in 2024/25 and then rise to £18.6m in 2027/28 as a result of the requirement for new borrowing.
 This estimate assumes the required new borrowing is from internal cash balances.
 The capital financing costs do not include the cost of interest returns foregone by using internal cash balances, this will be reflected in a reduction to the bank and other interest budget.

-Prudential and Treasury Indicators for 2023-27
+Prudential and Treasury Indicators for 2024-28

-- 50. Prudential and treasury indicators (as set out in the tables in Annex 2 to this strategy) are relevant for the purpose of setting an integrated treasury management strategy.
-The Council has adopted the CIPFA treasury management code. - 51.
-The prudential and treasury management indicators include: - Capital Expenditure - Capital Financing Requirement - Ratio of total financing costs to net revenue stream - Ratio of net income from commercial investments to net revenue stream - Liability benchmark - Upper and lower limits to the maturity structure of borrowing - Upper limits for long term treasury management investments - 52.
-The liability benchmark is a new treasury management indicator from 2023/24.
-It provides a long term projection of external debt and the capital financing requirement, including treasury management loans.
-There are four components to the benchmark: - Existing loan debt outstanding: the Council's existing loans that are still outstanding in future years. - Loans CFR per the approved MTFS - Net loans requirement: gross loan debt less treasury management investments - Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance. - 53.
+- 43. Prudential and treasury indicators (as set out in the tables in Annex 2 to this strategy) are relevant for the purpose of setting an integrated treasury management strategy.
+The Council has adopted the CIPFA treasury management code. - 44.
+The prudential and treasury management indicators include: - Capital Expenditure - Capital Financing Requirement - Ratio of total financing costs to net revenue stream - Ratio of net income from commercial investments to net revenue stream - Liability benchmark - Upper and lower limits to the maturity structure of borrowing - Upper limits for long term treasury management investments - 45.
+The liability benchmark provides a long term projection of external debt and the capital financing requirement, including treasury management loans.
+There are four components to the benchmark: - Existing loan debt outstanding: the Council's existing loans that are still outstanding in future years. - Loans CFR per the approved MTFS - Net loans requirement: gross loan debt less treasury management investments

+- Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance. - 46.
 The benchmark will be referred to before any borrowing decisions are made.